Yorkshire: Association

 Yorkshire is officially recognised by FIFA as the birthplace of club football, as Sheffield FC founded in 1857 are certified as the oldest association football club in the world.
 The world's first inter-club match and local derby was competed in the county, at the world's oldest ground Sandygate Road.
 The Laws of the Game, used worldwide, were drafted by Ebenezer Cobb Morley from Hull.

 Huddersfield were the first club to win three consecutive league titles.
 Leeds United reached the 2001 UEFA Champions League semi-finals and had a dominance period in the 1970s.
 Sheffield Wednesday who have had similar spells of dominance, such as the early 1990s.
 Middlesbrough won the 2004 League Cup and reach the 2006 UEFA Cup Final.

-Noted players from Yorkshire who have influenced the game include World Cup-winning goalkeeper Gordon Banks and two time European Footballer of the Year award winner Kevin Keegan.
+Noted players from Yorkshire who have influenced the game include World Cup-winning goalkeeper Gordon Banks and two-time European Footballer of the Year award winner Kevin Keegan.
 Prominent managers include Herbert Chapman, Brian Clough, Bill Nicholson, George Raynor and Don Revie.

 The Yorkshire football team, controlled by the Yorkshire International Football Association (YIFA), represents Yorkshire in CONIFA matches.
 The team was founded in 2017, joined CONIFA on 6 January 2018 and plays at various venues throughout Yorkshire.

 Rugby Union

-Yorkshire has along history of rugby union in the county with Leeds Tykes (formerly Yorkshire Carnegie) featuring in the Aviva Premiership for eight seasons between 2001 and 2011 when they were relegated to the Championship.
+Yorkshire has a long history of rugby union in the county with Leeds Tykes (formerly Yorkshire Carnegie) featuring in the Aviva Premiership for eight seasons between 2001 and 2011 when they were relegated to the Championship.
 From 2020 the teams has reverted to its amateur status and plays in National League 1.
 Rotherham Titans also played in the top tier of English rugby in 2000–01 and 2003–04.

 Many England international players have emerged from Yorkshire including World Cup winners Jason Robinson and Mike Tindall.
 Other successful players from the region include Rob Andrew, Tim Rodber, Brian Moore, Danny Care, Rory Underwood and Sir Ian McGeechan.